 How To Create AN Internal Communications Plan

 With these three factors in mind, it’s time to create your internal communications strategic plan.
-Comprehensive strategic plans typically included some combination of these eight sections:
+Comprehensive strategic plans typically include some combination of these 10 sections:

 - Data Sources: Share the data sources and high-level themes that informed your plan.
 Whom have you asked, what did they say and why are those insights important?